areekaras/areekaras.github.io/_posts/2025-06-14-the-high-stakes-bet-the-course-that-cost-4-months-salary.md

 Sometimes, the most logical career move is the one that appears most illogical on paper.
 It's a lesson in valuing deep, foundational knowledge over fleeting skills—an investment that continues to compound.

 *(As a note of gratitude, you can find the program that changed my trajectory at [Essential Developer](https://www.essentialdeveloper.com/) and see a video testimonial I gave for them [here on their site](https://iosacademy.essentialdeveloper.com/p/ios-lead-essentials/testimonials/shibili-areekara/).)*

+---
+The financial return on investment was immediate, but the internal challenge was just as significant.
+In the next chapter, I discuss the mindset required to see this through: [I Proved Them Wrong, Then Said Nothing at All](https://shibiliareekara.com/posts/i-proved-them-wrong-then-said-nothing-at-all/).

 {% include newsletter_form.html %}